atiqisrak/atiqisrak-portfolio/README.md

-# atiqisrak.me
+# atiqisrak.vercel.app

-A personal website inspired by the design of [Atiq Israk's website](https://atiqisrak.me).
+A personal website inspired by the design of [Atiq Israk's website](https://atiqisrak.vercel.app).
 All design credits go to Atiq Israk. 🌟

 ## Implementation 🛠️